-The Neutral slots of the NEMA5-20R GFCI Duplex Receptacles (5, Fig 6.1) and neutral terminal for hardwiring (16, Fig 6.1) are internally bonded to the metal chassis of the inverter.
+The Neutral slots of the NEMA5-20R GFCI Duplex Receptacles (4, Fig 6.1) are internally bonded to the metal chassis of the inverter.

 8.5.2 AC Output Connection Through Self Monitoring Ground Fault Circuit Interrupter (GFCI)

 An un-intentional electric path between a source of current and a grounded surface is referred to as a "Ground Fault".
 Ground faults occur when current is leaking somewhere.
 In effect, electricity is escaping to the ground.
 How it leaks is very important.
 If your body provides a path to the ground for this leakage (dry human body has a low resistance of only around 1 K Ohm), you could be injured, burned, severely shocked or electrocuted.
 A Ground Fault Circuit Interrupter (GFCI) protects people from electric shock by detecting leakage and cutting off the AC source.
 The leakage detection circuit compares the current sent to the load and returned back from the load.
 If the returned current is less by 6 mA due to leakage, Class "A" GFCI will trip.
 The Class "A" GFCI will also trip if it sees Neutral to Ground bond on the load side of the GFCI.